SpacingBat3/WebCord/docs/Readme.md

-At first, this project was a fork of the [Discord-Electron], but then eventually I rewrote it as *Electron Discord Web App* project, which is now refered to as *WebCord*.
+At first, this project was a fork of the [Discord-Electron], but then eventually I rewrote it as *Electron Discord Web App* project, which is now referred to as *WebCord*.

 At its early days, it had a very simple concept: a better web app implementation than Nativefier was, at least in terms of the features.
-Since I were too young to understand how to keep things private and secure, this project's code was full of flaws.
+Since I was too young to understand how to keep things private and secure, this project's code was full of flaws.
 It was like that until `1.x.y`, when the privacy and the security of the code has slowly been shaping, with `1.2.0` being a major step forward,